 Your safety obligations as an employer in Australia

-The reality today is that safety compliance is essentially a “license to operate”.
-Most safety authorities take the view that businesses should not be operating unless they can operate safely.
-Authorities have the power to stop business operations immediately and the power to prosecute individuals under criminal law.
+Safety authorities take the view that businesses should not be operating unless they can do so safely.
+What’s more, safety authorities have the power to stop businesses from operating immediately if they breach legislation or are not compliant.
+They also have the power to prosecute individuals under criminal law.

-Our workplace safety compliance experts can provide advice, implement changes and even provide easy to use workplace safety software solutions to monitor and track training for your compliance reporting.
-This will give you complete peace of mind when it comes to your safety obligations as an employer.
+Our workplace safety compliance experts provide advice, implement changes, and even provide easy-to-use workplace safety software solutions to monitor and track training for your compliance reporting.
+This gives you complete clarity and peace of mind when it comes to your safety obligations as an employer.

-Are you concerned about your safety compliance in your workplace?
+Are you concerned about safety compliance in your workplace?

 We can help.

 Under Work Health and Safety Acts, directors of businesses and their senior managers have a proactive Duty of Care.
-This means they need to prove they are demonstrating the following:
+In essence, this means the employer, director, or senior managers hold the main responsibility for the health and safety of their employees, as well as visitors and contractors in the workplace.

 New Industrial Manslaughter laws

-ACT, Northern Territory, Queensland and Victoria have introduced new Industrial Manslaughter laws enabling senior managers to be jailed for up to 20 years for workplace deaths.
+All States and Territories except for Tasmania have introduced new Industrial Manslaughter laws, enabling senior managers to be jailed for up to 27 years for workplace deaths in some States.

 Companies Your Safety Partners has worked with